Infrastructure

 Security and Compliance

-Modal maintains SOC 2 Type II certification and supports HIPAA-compliant workloads on Enterprise plans via a BAA.
+Modal has completed a SOC 2 Type 2 audit and supports HIPAA-compliant workloads on Enterprise plans via a BAA.
 The platform uses gVisor-based sandboxing for compute isolation, TLS 1.3 for public APIs, and encryption for data in transit and at rest.
-Modal publishes vulnerability remediation timeframes: Critical 24 hours, High 1 week, Medium 1 month, and Low 3 months, subject to patch and remediation availability and Modal's severity assessment.
+See Modal's security documentation and HIPAA post for details.

 LlamaIndex Integration

-Best For: Teams building LlamaIndex workflows that need secure code execution at scale, with on-demand GPU access for ML inference, embedding generation, or model fine-tuning, especially those seeking production-grade infrastructure with proven enterprise scale.
+Best For: Teams building LlamaIndex agents that need secure code execution at massive scale, with on-demand GPU access for ML inference, embedding generation, or compute-intensive analysis.

 2. E2B